GBAF Logo

 By Tim Hepher

-Background of the Crash and Legal Battle
+Relatives' Response and Legal Battle

-Prosecution and Previous Court Rulings
+Penalties and Previous Rulings

 In 2023, a lower court had cleared the two companies, both of which have repeatedly denied the charges.

-The proposed fines, amounting to just a few minutes of either company's revenue, have been widely dismissed as a token penalty.
+The maximum fines, amounting to just a few minutes of either company's revenue, have been widely dismissed as a token penalty.
 But family groups have said a conviction would represent a recognition of their plight.

 FURTHER APPEALS SEEN LIKELY

-Details of the Crash and Investigation Findings
+Details of the Crash and Investigation

-In 2012, crash investigators found the plane's crew had pushed their jet into a stall, chopping lift from under the wings, after mishandling a problem to do with iced-up sensors.
+In 2012, BEA crash investigators found the plane's crew had pushed their jet into a stall, chopping lift from under the wings, after mishandling a problem to do with iced-up sensors.

 Prosecutors, however, focused their attention on alleged failures inside both the planemaker and airline.
 Those included poor training and failing to follow up on earlier incidents.

 Under the French system, last year's appeal proceedings involved a completely new trial with evidence reviewed from scratch.
-Any further appeals following Thursday's verdict will shift the focus from the AF447 cockpit to points of law.
+Any further appeals following Thursday's verdict will shift the focus from the AF447 cockpit to intricacies of law.

 ($1 = 0.8597 euros)